With Spring here, ads begin to escalate across social media promoting Spring cleaning for your body, as in “colon cleanse” or “detox cleanse.”

 RELATED: Detox Your Organs With These 5 Foods

-Are all Fasting Programs Considered “Detoxes” and “Cleanses”?
+Are All Fasting Programs Considered “Detoxes” and “Cleanses”?

 Although some fasting programs are advertised with “detoxification” claims, other fasting programs—including intermittent fasting and periodic fasting—are being researched for health promotion, disease prevention, improved aging, and in some cases, weight loss.

-There’s also an emerging body of evidence showing the benefits of intermittent fasting for type 2 diabetes and obesity are similar to those of a calorie-restricted diet but easier to follow.
+There’s also an emerging body of evidence showing the benefits of intermittent fasting for type 2 diabetes and obesity are similar to those of a calorie-restricted diet, but easier to follow.
 Research shows intermittent fasting reduces inflammation, lowers blood pressure, heart rate, and cholesterol, and reduces insulin resistance.

-Adopting a healthy lifestyle with lots of whole food, fresh fruits, vegetables and herbs, and spices can invigorate, strengthen and support your body's natural detoxification system.
+Adopting a healthy lifestyle with lots of whole foods, fresh fruits, vegetables and herbs, and spices can invigorate, strengthen and support your body’s natural detoxification system.
 On the other hand, eating highly processed foods loaded with artificial ingredients, such as preservatives and additives, can add more toxins to your body.